xarvh/squarepants/NOTES/Modules.md

 Requirements
 ============

-* Given a module, it should be straightforward to figure out which file declares it
+* Given a module, it should be straightforward to figure out where it is defined

+* Given any global value, it should be trivial for both human and machine to verify where it is declared

 * Make two different versions of the same package coexist